DigitalHealthCRC/SDGF/README.md

 4. Use the PR template (if provided) to capture testing + screenshots so reviewers can validate UI updates quickly.

 ## Support & Feedback
-Have questions about SynDGFM or the site?
+Have questions about SHDGF or the site?
 Raise an issue, or reach the SynD program team via the Digital Health CRC channels.
 Contributions that clarify the framework, add new templates, or improve the user journey are especially welcome.